BARKING AND DISTRICT POOL LEAGUE

 - Individual frames awarded to opponents

-- Applied for: ineligible players, referee failures, signing-in breaches, phone use during frames, incorrect frame positions
+- Applied for: ineligible players, referee failures, signing-in breaches, referee phone use, incorrect frame positions

 Result Voiding